seth-brown/formd/README.md

 `formd` reads and writes to [standard streams](http://en.wikipedia.org/wiki/Standard_streams), so it can be adapted to a wide-range of user work flows.
 See [this post](http://www.drbunsen.org/formd-a-markdown-formatting-tool.html) for further details and work flow examples for using `formd` with [Vim](http://www.vim.org/) or [TextExpander][TE].

-* Dependencies
+* Dependencies:
 Python 2.4+

 * Installation:
-+ Download formd and place it somwhere in your path:
+Download formd and place it somwhere in your path:
 `git clone https://github.com/drbunsen/formd.git ~/bin/`

 * Usage
 There are two command line option for `formd`:
-+ To generate referenced Markdown use the `-r` flag:
+To generate referenced Markdown use the `-r` flag:
 `formd -r`
-+ To generate inline Markdown use the `-i` flag:
+To generate inline Markdown use the `-i` flag:
 `formd -i`
-+ A simple working example of `formd`:
+A simple working example of `formd`:
 `cat ugly_markdown_file.md | formd -r > reference_formatted_file.md`

 For more information on `formd` see [this post][] for additional usage examples.